fbpx

 If you click this link and make a purchase, we earn a commission at no additional cost to you.

-If you get a lot of sun during the day, but lose heat due to colder temperatures at night, then you can use a liquid solar cover.
+If you get a lot of sun during the day, but colder temperatures at night, then you can use a liquid solar cover.
 This chemical adds a microscopic layer on your pool water surface that you can’t see or feel.
 And if you keep your filter system off at night, it’ll help reduce water evaporation helping you to retain the heat you gain during the day.

 Our Top Pick